mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 The following API is enough:

-- `bootstra()` - bootstraps the application (similar to `angular.bootstrap` but always uses the root HTML element).
+- `bootstrap()` - bootstraps the application (similar to `angular.bootstrap` but always uses the root HTML element as root of the application).
-- `compile(el, scope)` - invokes the logic of all directives associated to given element (`el`) and calls itself recursively for each child element of the given element.
-We need to have scope associated with the current element.
+- `compile(el, scope)` - invokes the logic of all directives associated with given element (`el`) and calls itself recursively for each child element of `el`.
+We need to have a scope associated with the current element because that's how the data-binding is achieved.
 Since each directive may create different scope, we need to pass the current scope in the recursive call.

 And here is the implementation: